ARM-software/acle/main/acle.md

 In addition to [changing streaming mode locally](#changing-streaming-mode-locally), ACLE provides attributes for managing streaming mode across function boundaries.
-This can be useful in the situations like the following:
+This can be useful in the following example situations:

 *   An SME operation is split across several cooperating subroutines (as is often the case).
 The SME operation as a whole is designed